-According The International Journal of Cancer, men who consume one to two glasses of red wine per day may be cutting their risk of prostate cancer in half.
+According to The International Journal of Cancer, men who consume one to two glasses of red wine per day may be cutting their risk of prostate cancer in half.
 "We found that men who consumed four or more glasses of red wine per week reduced their risk of prostate cancer by [around] 50 percent," said lead author Janet Stanford, who conducted the study with colleagues from the Fred Hutchinson Cancer Research Center in Seattle.

 Researchers analyzed data gathered in the 1990s from 753 newly diagnosed prostate cancer patients (aged between 40 and 64) who lived in the Seattle area.
 Of the patients, 498 had “less aggressive” tumors, while the other 255 patients had “more aggressive” tumors.
 Researchers used 703 cancer-free men as a control group.

 Volunteers of the study were asked to fill out a questionnaire on their diets and were interviewed about their drinking patterns, smoking habits, and family history of cancer, income levels, number of sexual partners and other lifestyle factors.
 "Among men who consumed four or more 4-ounce glasses of red wine per week, we saw about a 60 percent lower incidence of the more aggressive types of prostate cancer," Stanford said.

 The study also found that white wine drinkers, who had four to seven glasses per week showed a 36 percent lower risk than non-drinkers for more aggressive cancers.

 Red wine lowers your chances of heart attack or stroke.

 Numerous studies have found that red wine drinkers have higher HDL cholesterol levels — that's the good cholesterol that protects your heart.
 Red wine also keeps the blood thin, which means there's less chance of it clotting in your brain or arteries.